thomashazekamp/CA117/README.md

-# ca117
-CA117 Computer Programming 2/n
-All CA117 tasks are from year 1, semester 2 labs
+All CA117 python files are from year 1, semester 2 labs.
+All CA117 txt files are inputs used while testing.